Stability and Extension of Steady and Ranging Persistence: Conclusion

 In addition, we demonstrate that the balancedness of the steady or ranging persistence of a feature is equivalent to the equality of its steady and ranging generators.
 In general, ranging persistence can always be recovered from steady persistence, whereas the converse is not necessarily true.
 This means that steady persistence diagrams are more ``diverse'' and carry more information than ranging diagrams.
 An interesting consequence of our main result is that no feature can induce steady persistence diagrams that are both stable and strictly more informative than their corresponding ranging diagrams.

 To extend this work further, one may want to relax the requirements for the category of interest.
 For instance, only~\Cref{thm:ranging-balanced-implies-convex} requires the existence of an empty-like element, so this assumption may probably be discarded.
-Similarly, it might be possible to relax the concreteness of the category, for example, by considering a finitely concrete functor $\Phi$ from $\cat C_m$ to $\cat{FinSet}$ instead of a functor to $\cat{FinSet}_m$. \add{It would also be relevant to study if balanced ip-generators are stable when the triangle condition is not satisfied.}

-Finally, it may be interesting to study the universality (see~\cite{lesnick-theory-interleaved-distance-multidimensional}) of the steady and ranging generators.
+Similarly, it might be possible to relax the concreteness of the category, for example, by considering a finitely concrete functor $\Phi$ from $\cat C_m$ to $\cat{FinSet}$ instead of a functor to $\cat{FinSet}_m$. \add{It would also be relevant to study if balanced ip-generators are stable when the triangle condition is not satisfied.} Finally, it may be interesting to study the universality (see~\cite{lesnick-theory-interleaved-distance-multidimensional}) of the steady and ranging generators.

-\paragraph{Acknowledgements.} First, I would like to express my gratitude to Massimo Ferri for his wise advices and for his great support.
-I would also like to thank Patrizio Frosini for his friendly welcome and supervision at the University of Bologna.
-Finally, I am grateful to Eliot Tron and Clemens Bannwart for the insightful math talks we had.
+\paragraph{Acknowledgments.} First, I would like to express my gratitude to Massimo Ferri for his wise advice and great support, and to Patrizio Frosini for his friendly welcome and supervision at the University of Bologna.
+I am also grateful to Eliot Tron and Clemens Bannwart for the insightful math talks we had.
+Finally, I would like to thank the reviewers, whose comments greatly improved this paper.